 27. Where can you obtain the PaO2?

-In a blood gas sample.
+In an arterial blood gas (ABG) sample.

 28. Where can you find the PVO2?